Et9797/vesting-example-helios/contract/README.md

 # Install
 `npm install`
 # Use
-`serialize.js` compiles and serializes the contract. `tests` dir contrain examples how to test the contract.
+`serialize.js` compiles and serializes the contract. `tests` dir contains examples how to test the contract.